When discussing bicycle tourism, we have good news and bad news.

-The good news is that there’s a way to pump millions of dollars into local economies, support small businesses, protect the environment, encourage regional travel, help supplement disappearing industrial jobs, repurpose waste sites, and promote physical health and entrepreneurship all at the same time.
+The good news is that riding bikes pumps millions of dollars into local economies and support small businesses.
+In addition, cycling helps protect the environment and encourages regional travel.
+Plus, it’s a great way to boost physical health and entrepreneurship all at the same time.

 The bad news is that nobody’s talking about it.

 Such is the plight of bicycle tourism in the United States.
-Without a trending buzzword attached to it, and lacking a handful of billion-dollar private startups vying for industry dominance, the boring ol’ concept of exploring by bike has remained conspicuously absent from SEO-friendly headlines.
-Well no more.
+Without a trending buzzword attached to it, the “searchability” of riding bikes has remained absent from most SEO-friendly headlines.
+Thankfully, that’s starting to change.

 Such a global phenomenon holds serious potential not only for bike shops, but for communities and businesses across the US.
 In fact, it may already be at work in municipalities not far from where you live.
 And it deserves its day in the sun.